A Comprehensive Guide to the Compa Ratio

 The range minimum is typically the starting point for a new employee.

-To learn more about compensation terms, metrics, and formulas, read our article on Compensation Metrics HR and Managers Need to Know.
+To learn more about compensation terms, metrics, and formulas, read our article on Compensation Metrics HR and Managers Need to Know or download a free copy of the Compensation Metrics Cheat Sheet.

 Individual compa ratio